lilyhaoli/lilyhaoli/README.md

 - :seedling: &nbsp; Exploring new technologies and passion in biomedical science and computer science. :dna:
 - 🎓 &nbsp; Working towards my high school degree through East Chapel Hill High School and Associate of Science through Durham Tech College.
 - 💼 &nbsp; Working experience with UNC RENCI Team.
-- :sparkles: &nbsp; Learning more about coding experience, cybersecurity, Artificial Intelligence, and incorporate computer strategies with biology. :test_tube:
+- :sparkles: &nbsp; Learning more about coding experience, cybersecurity, Artificial Intelligence, and incorporating computer strategies with biology. :test_tube:
-- 	:heavy_check_mark: &nbsp; Experience with outreaching, graphic design using Canva for over 4 years, and have creative skills.
+- 	:heavy_check_mark: &nbsp; Experience with outreaching, and graphic design using Canva for over 4 years, and have creative skills.

 &nbsp;
 <h3> 🛠 &nbsp;My Abilities</h3>